gaiakeeper/sugar_home/homebot/README.md

 $ node telegram.js
 ```

-And you can test your telegram client and MQTT client - [MQTT Dashboard](https://play.google.com/store/apps/details?id=com.thn.iotmqttdashboard) for your mobile.
+And you can test how it works using your telegram client and MQTT client - [MQTT Dashboard](https://play.google.com/store/apps/details?id=com.thn.iotmqttdashboard) for your mobile as below.

 ![Alt text](/document/image/MQTT_Dashboard.jpg?raw=true "MQTT Dashboard")